 abacaxi, pronounced uh-bah-ka-shee, is the Portuguese word for pineapple.
 In many cultures, the pineapple is a symbol of happiness or hospitality. abacaxi was created with the philosophy that wearing beautiful, handcrafted pieces that are imbued with history lead to a happier and more inspired wearer.

-We create limited edition capsule collections every few months that can be mixed and matched with previous styles— separates and statement pieces you can wear and layer throughout the year.
-Rather than following the now outdated fashion calendar, we make items to keep with you throughout the seasons and likely for years to come.
+abacaxi creates limited edition capsule collections that can be mixed and matched with previous styles— statement pieces to wear and layer throughout the year—items to keep with you throughout the seasons and likely for years to come.
 Clothing you’ll want to take with you on an island getaway, or wear during your urban everyday.

 Sari Wrap Skirt and Divya Blouse in cotton, Photo by Daphne Arthur

 Sheena Sood grew up in Minnesota, traveling occasionally back to India with family where she experienced daily life in saturated color.
 Those childhood visits sparked an ongoing obsession with travel, textiles, color, and pattern.

 With a decade of experience designing for brands such as Tracy Reese, Cole Haan, and Anthropologie, Sheena started abacaxi in Brooklyn with a capsule of one-of-a-kind silk designs in 2013.
 While continuing to work as a freelance textile consultant, she runs abacaxi.

 Sheena is also a visual artist, her artwork can be seen here.